ERAs - Notes on Chassis Technical History and Specification

 Throughout its competitive life the car had a 1500cc engine.

-However, since 1983 a two litre engine has been installed.
+However, since 1983 it has been fitted with a two litre engine.

 R9B